stuttgart-things/install-configure-vault/README.md

 This Ansible role can completely set up and configure a hashicorp vault.

-In addition to the installation, this role can also be used to fill the vault with data and issue certificates and many more.
+In addition to the installation, this role can also be used to fill the vault with data and issue certificates and much more.

 ### Features:
 - Install vault